backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Route53 Health Checks.md

 -   If health checkers > **18%** then Route53 considers it **healthy**.
 Otherwise unhealthy.
 -   Health checks can only pass if the status code is **2xx** or **3xx**.
 -   If it is a **text based response** it **can check** first **5120 bytes** of the response.

+> [!question]- A SysOps Administrator created an Amazon Route 53 health check using a String Matching condition.
+The String Matching condition is searching for /html at the end of the page to ensure it fully loads.
+After enabling the health check, the administrator received an alert stating that the *health check failed*.
+However, the page loads successfully when navigating directly to it.
+What is the MOST likely cause of the health check failure?
+> The search string is *not in the first 5120 bytes* of the response body.

 > [!caution] The **security groups** in front of the **ALBs** must **allow** the **IP ranges** of Route53 health checkers from which the **health checks** are coming in.